mrx7014/SSH-KaliLinux/README.md

 - For Windows From <a href="https://www.realvnc.com/en/connect/download/viewer/windows/">Here</a>

-- For Linux **Remmina** is installed already on ubuntu, if it not installed check this website **https://remmina.org/how-to-install-remmina/**
+- For Linux **Remmina** is installed already on ubuntu, if it not installed check this website <a href="https://remmina.org/how-to-install-remmina/">Here</a>

 - You can use RVNC Viewer on Linux too, See <a href="https://www.realvnc.com/en/connect/download/viewer/linux/">This</a>
 ____________